thealphaedge/thealphaedge.github.io/_posts/The-Trading-Strategy.md

 ```
 ## Machine Learning
 We will try to train the machine learning algorithm to predict how bitcoin prices will change in the next hour.
 Every tweet will be classified into two groups, rise or fall.
 Since it is unlikely that we have enough information in a single tweet to predict prices, we will average the results of all the tweets in an hour.
 We hope that this will allow us to predict bitcoin prices to a reasonable degree of accuracy.

+Most of the algorithms we used below are part of the [Scikit-learn](https://scikit-learn.org) library.
+Scikit-learn is a free software machine learning library for the Python programming language.
 ### Loading Tokens
 We load the Parquet file generated in the data cleaning step, and group the time by hours using the dt.floor(“H”) function.
 ```python